Updated: Nov 29

 Kitchens aren’t the only rooms that benefit from a standalone work surface.
 Picture it: your functional, spacious closet with an island in the middle.
 It can happen!
 Closet islands are luxurious, handy, and add a true feeling of indulgence to the dressing room, while adding all that extra storage space and the convenience of an available flat surface.

 With all the elements in place, you’re all set for organized, functional closets throughout your home.
 Contact us at J. Sweet Construction when you’re ready to start your home remodeling or new construction project.
-We’ll put 20 years of experience to work to help you get those closets up to speed!
+We’ll put over 25 years of experience to work to help you get those closets up to speed!